-Previous studies found evidence that crowd cheering and noise are the main contributor to referee bias (Endrich & Gesche, 2020; Nevill, Balmer & Williams, 2002; ) Referees can be heavily influenced in their decision making by the heavy cheering of the crowd favoring the home team.(Unkelbach & Memmert , 2010).
+Previous studies found evidence that crowd cheering and noise are the main contributor to referee bias (Endrich & Gesche, 2020; Nevill, Balmer & Williams, 2002; ).
+Referees can be heavily influenced in their decision making by the heavy cheering of the crowd favoring the home team.(Unkelbach & Memmert , 2010).
 Experiments conducted by Nevill, Balmer and Williams (2002) show the role of crowd noise by asking participating referees to evaluate fouls.
-One group of the referees were shown the fouls with sound of the in the background whereas the other group watched the fouls in silence.
+One group of the referees were shown the fouls with sound of the crowd in the background whereas the other group watched the fouls in silence.
 The referees watching with crowd noise on average gave 15 percent less fouls to the home team compared to referees watching in silence.
 Referee bias and crowd noise is well documented in the literature.
-However, there is less empirical research on crowd size and occupancy influence referee decisions.
+However, there is less empirical research on the extent to which crowd size and occupancy influence referee decisions.
 Research like ours on the incidence of referee bias in ghost games settings could provide useful in discerning whether or not crowd size and occupancy play a role in referee decision making.
 Furthermore, most of the papers tended to focus solely on the existence of referee bias rather than on the implication of a possible referee bias on team performance.
 We extend the current literature by incorporating the influence of referee decisions on team performance into our analysis.

 2.1.2 Team composition and home advantage

 Another stream of the literature on home advantage focuses on familiarity effects.
 Pollard (2008) describes familiarity effects as key stadium attributes that could help players locate themselves more precisely on the pitch and consequently make better decision on where and how hard to pass the ball or where to position themselves to get the best shot on goal.
 Older players who have more experience, especially when that experience is within the same league, will be more familiar with venues and could have similar advantages as home team players in visual cues when playing away.
 The concept of familiarity can also be extrapolated to the realm of crowd support.
-This school of thought has not been widely studied yet but studies such as that of van der Ven (2016) report a slightly better away performance for older teams compared to teams with more younger players.
+This school of thought has not been widely studied yet, but studies such as that of van der Ven (2016) report a slightly better away performance for older teams compared to teams with more younger players.
 Older teams could be more experienced with facing home crowds, which in turn could decrease the effect of these crowds on their performance.
 Russell (1983) for example finds that older players develop certain coping strategies to deal with the influence of the crowd on their performance.